Transcript

 Ah loyalty!

-Yeah, honesty is really important.
+Yeah, honesty is super important.

-And so, it means that if we... well, for example, if we steal in a store or if we take something that was not, that was not ours, that was not intended for us, bad things will happen to us, a bit of karma.
-And it's true that if I see money on the ground, I say to myself that it doesn't belong to me and especially that someone surely needs it more than me.
-So it's true that twice I saw a 50 € bill on the ground and I didn't take it.
+And so, this means that if we... well, for example, if we steal from a store or take something that wasn't, wasn't ours, wasn't meant for us, bad things will happen to us, a bit of karma.
+And it's true that if I see money on the ground, I tell myself that it doesn't belong to me, and above all that someone surely needs it more than I do.
+So it's true that twice I've seen a €50 bill on the ground and I didn't take it.

-Now we'll move on to the next topic.
-We've talked a little about your professional life but we haven't talked about your studies.
-You studied marketing, a business school.
-And if today you had to go back to school, if I tell you you can't work anymore, you have to go back to school.
-Would you do that again or would you do something else?
+Let's move on to the next topic.
+We've talked a bit about your professional life, but we haven't talked about your studies.
+You studied marketing, you went to business school.
+And if today you had to go back to school, if I told you you couldn't work anymore, you'd have to go back to school.
+Would you go back to school or would you do something else?
 Oh yeah...
-If today, now they tell you you have to go back to school.
+If today, now they tell you you're obliged, you have to go back to school.

 Like Saul Goodman.